GuRuGuMaWaRu/FCC_product_landing-page/README.md

 FreeCodeCamp "Build a Product Landing Page" Project

+Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/RKRbwL.

 - [ ] User Story #1: My product landing page should have a header element with a corresponding id="header".
 - [ ] User Story #2: I can see an image within the header element with a corresponding id="header-img".
 A company logo would make a good image here.
 - [ ] User Story #3: Within the #header element I can see a nav element with a corresponding id="nav-bar".